ObelusFamily/Anythink-Market-mc4u6/readme.md

 ## First setup

 **[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
 I think it's worth documenting the steps needed to install and run the repo on a new machine?_

+Fist you need to clone the repo by typing:

+git clone "url to the repo"

+Next you need to install docker

+To try that docker works, you can run the following command:

+docker -v
+docker-compose -v

+Next move to the project directory and run:

+docker-compose up

+the backend will start and the frontend will start.

+to test the backend go to 'http://localhost:3000/api/ping'

+to test the fronend go to 'http://localhost:3001/register'